uschiLaa/spinebil/cran-comments.md

-This is a re-submission of new release.
-Thank you for pointing out issues with the first submission.
-The Title is now in title case, and examples with long runtime are now wrapped in \donttest{} instead of \dontrun{}.
-In addition the DESCRIPTION field has been extended and now contains the relevant reference, and we have fixed the notation of the reference.
+This is a re-submission of an archived package.
+I have updated the code to work with the latest version of "dplyr" and removed the dependencey on the "mbgraphic" package from the example.
+However, "mbgraphic", which is not currently available on CRAN, is still suggested as it can provide valuable additional functionality.

 ## Test environments

-* local OS X install, R 3.5.1
+* local OS X install, R 4.0.0
 * win-builder (devel)

 ## R CMD check results

 0 errors | 0 warnings | 1 note

+* Package suggested but not available for checking: "mbgraphic"

+## checking CRAN incoming feasibility NOTE

-* New submission
+New submission

+Package was archived on CRAN

+Possibly mis-spelled words in DESCRIPTION:
+  Laa (18:21)

+Suggests or Enhances not in mainstream repositories: mbgraphic

 ## Reverse dependencies